On local weak limit and subgraph counts for sparse random graphs: Proof of Theorem

 By $r$ applications of this lemma if follows that if $\delta$ is sufficiently small and $|\Delta_V| + |\Delta_E| + |\Delta_A| \le \delta n$ then the set $S$ of vertices $v \in V(G(n, \kappa))$ at distance at most $r$ in $G(n,\kappa)$ from $B$ satisfies $|S| \le \eps n$ with probability $1-o(1)$.
 We can assume that $\delta \le \eps$.

 Call a realisation of $(G_n, G_n')$ \emph{bad} if \begin{itemize} \item $|S| > \eps n$; \item or $|p_r(G_n, H, \tilde{A}) - c_H| > \eps$; \item or $| |{\tilde A}| - a n| > \eps n$; \end{itemize}

-Then $(G_n, G_n')$ is good whp (with probability $1-o(1)$): the first event holds whp by the above argument, the second event holds whp by Lemma~\ref{lem.probconv}, finally, the third event holds whp by the law of large numbers, since $|\tilde A| \sim Binom(n, \mu(A))$.
+Then $(G_n, G_n')$ is good whp (with probability $1-o(1)$): the first event does not occur whp by the above argument, the second event does not occur whp by Lemma~\ref{lem.probconv}, finally, the third event does not occur whp by the law of large numbers, since $|\tilde A| \sim Binom(n, \mu(A))$.

 We will write as a shorthand $x = b \pm c$ for $x \in [b - c, b+c]$.
 We write $x \pm b = c \pm d$ for $[x-b, x+b] \subseteq [c-d, c+d]$.